 What Is Low Income Housing?

 The goal of low income housing is to ensure that everyone has access to safe and decent housing, regardless of their income level.
-In some cases, low income housing may also provide supportive services to help residents achieve financial stability and improve their quality of life.
+In some cases, budget-friendly housing may also provide supportive services to help residents achieve financial stability and improve their quality of life.

 Who Needs Low Income Housing?

-The need for low income housing is driven by a range of factors, including demographic changes, economic trends and social inequality.
+The need for affordable housing is driven by a range of factors, including demographic changes, economic trends, and social inequality.

 Firstly, the number of low-income households has increased in recent years due to demographic changes, including population growth, urbanization, and an aging population.
 This has led to a lack of affordable housing in many cities around the world.

-Secondly, economic trends such as rising living costs, stagnant wages and income inequality have contributed to increasing demand for low income housing.
+Secondly, economic trends such as rising living costs, stagnant wages, and income inequality have contributed to increasing demand for housing assistance.
 Many households cannot afford commercial housing, making low income housing a must-have option for these households.

 Finally, social inequality and discrimination can make it difficult for certain groups to access housing that meets their needs.
 Low income housing can provide a solution to this problem by providing safe and affordable housing for people from different socio-economic backgrounds.